acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 Besides, you may use the property  `backlight-smoother-threshold` to ask BLS to skip the smoother process if the distance `D` falls below the threshold.
 In other words, BLS will write `DST` to the register directly.
 The default threshold value is 0.

+If you want to prevent the built-in display from going black at the lowest brightness level, you may use the property `backlight-smoother-lowerbound` to specify the minimum register value that corresponds to the new, lowest brightness level.
+Similarly, `backlight-smoother-upperbound` can be used to specify the maximum value instead.
+See the example below.
+If these two properties are not present, BLS uses the default range [0, 2^32-1].

 <details>
 <summary>Example: Configure the smoother for a Haswell-based laptop with Intel HD Graphics 4600</summary>